 Some Tricoci University of Beauty Culture campuses accepts transfer hours - please see Campus Management for specific campus eligibility.
-Tricoci University may accept up to one-third of the total clock hours required from transferring Cosmetology, Esthetics, Barber, and Manicuring students.
+Tricoci University may accept up to one-third of the total clock hours required from transferring Cosmetology, Esthetics, Barber, and Manicuring students providing that the students proposed clock hours were earned at a school accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS).
 Each student's transcript will be evaluated on an individual basis.
 In all cases, students will need to provide an academic transcript and will have one (1) attempt at an entrance exam that will consist of a written exercise to assess knowledge of the specific concepts which will determine at what phase of education the transfer student will fit in and how many hours will be accepted.
 Since programs vary by institution, each transfer student will need to learn concepts and methodologies unique to Tricoci University.
-In addition to assessing knowledge, the institution will also work with students to determine what student kits items will need to be purchased to complete the program of study at Tricoci University.
-Transfer students must purchase, or have an acceptable and approved kit and books, to comply with Tricoci University standards.
+Transfer students must purchase a Tricoci University kit and books, to comply with Tricoci University standards.
 Tuition will be charged at the rate that is in effect at the time of the transfer.